ryanrolds/screeps-bot-choreographer/README.md

 - [x] Refactor movement and storage selection (more hauling with fewer Distributors)
 - [x] Kingdom refactor
 - [x] Refactor creep manager
-- [ ] Track time between end and start of spawns and increase/decrease min energy (Spawn Time Governor)
+- [x] Track time between end and start of spawns and increase/decrease min energy (Spawn Time Governor)
-- [ ] Auto-defence of owned rooms
+- [x] Auto-defence of owned rooms
 - [x] Scale number of repairers based on repair needs of the room
 - [x] Scale number of builders based on number of construction sites in room
-- [ ] Scale number of haulers based on fullness/rate of harvesting
+- [x] Scale number of haulers based on fullness/rate of harvesting
 - [x] Refactor and support multiple spawners in room
-- [ ] Auto-manage Upgraders per spawn (maximize what the economy can support - net zero energy)
+- [x] Auto-manage Upgraders per spawn (maximize what the economy can support - net zero energy)
-- [ ] Auto return-to-home and defense of remote harvesters
+- [x] Auto return-to-home and defense of remote harvesters
 - [x] Don't require Build flags, staff rooms w/ construction sites, use flags to prioritize nearby sites
-- [ ] Refactor role and spawn logic to support easy addition of creep roles
+- [x] Refactor role and spawn logic to support easy addition of creep roles
 - [ ] Auto-construction of roads to remote sources
+- [ ] Improved defenders that hide in ramparts
+- [ ] Auto attack of weaker Overmind players
+- [ ] Intra-shared movement and claiming
+- [ ] Collect Power
+- [ ] Create Power Creeps
+- [ ] Harvest commodities

 #### Considering